bbauska/W3Cx-3of5/README.md

 <h4> Inheritance between elements</h4>

 When you define an element as not being translatable, its children inherit this behavior and are themselves not translatable.
 The reverse is also true.
 ```
 1.  <p <b>[translate="no"]</b>>This is a text in a paragraph element, that should not be translated: the p element has a translate="no" attribute.[<span> This part that is in a span element embedded within the paragraph.
 It does not have a translate attribute but inherits the translation-mode of the p and will not be translated too</span>].
-This is the end of the paragraph\...</ p\>
+This is the end of the paragraph\...</p>
 ```
-### External resources:
+<h4>External resources:</h4

 -   From the specification: [the translate attribute](https://html.spec.whatwg.org/multipage/dom.html#the-translate-attribute)